hexa-org/policy/specs/IDQL-core-specification.md

   objects:
     . . .
 ```
+> TODO:  Need a couple example URIs from Google, AWS, Azure.

 An action consists of the following attributes:
 * `name` - An OPTIONAL unique identifier for an action.
 * `actionUri` - A URI of the form `<domain>:<protocol>:<method>:<pathSpec>?<param-qual>` where